-11. Figure 4 below is an extract from the Environment Agency's flood risk maps that shows the area to be at risk of fluvial flooding.
-For the properties on Nottingham Road they are situated with Flood Zone 3 and for the property on Portland Road they are situated within Flood Zone 2 & 3.
+11. Figures 4 and 5 below is an extract from the Environment Agency's flood risk maps that shows the area to be at risk of both fluvial and surface water flooding.

-Figure 4: Environment Agency: Flood Risk Mapping for Eastwood a) Lead Local Flood Authority
+Figure 4: Environment Agency: Flood Risk Mapping for Eastwood